This Wrecked Rally Fiesta Got the Most Air We’ve Ever Seen In a Crash

 The driver and codriver were fine, but they definitely had enough air time to watch multiple lives flash in front of their eyes.

 Want to see just how far motorsport safety has really come?
-Take a look at this incredible crash from the 2020 Rallye Coeur de France, and marvel at a Ford Fiesta nearly getting launched into orbit.
+Take a look at this incredible crash from last weekend's Rallye Coeur de France, and marvel at a Ford Fiesta nearly getting launched into orbit.

 JMvideo captured a highlight reel of the action from Coeur de France, including everything from to Alpines to Citroëns and Volkswagens and even a Porsche 911.
 It's a joy.